 Best HDMI cable FAQ

-A: A key component of 8K gaming is HDMI 2.1, which will see bandwidth requirements of up to 48Gbps, up from 18Gbps, and cable requirements to match.
+A key component of 8K gaming is HDMI 2.1, which will see bandwidth requirements of up to 48Gbps and cable requirements to match.
 Ultra High-Speed HDMI cables can hack a 48Gbps bandwidth and support 8K at 120Hz.
-Of course, these cables sell at a premium, but if you're targeting more than 60Hz at 4K, then this is what you want.

 You'll see reference to CL2 and CL3 ratings for HDMI cables, and this is to do with how the copper cables are coated and define their abilities to handle high voltages for in-wall installations.
 CL2 HDMI cables can handle up to 150 volts and are designed for residential use, while the CL3 cables are intended for commercial installations and can handle up to 300 volts.